ISOLATION FACILITIES - THE CRUISE SHIP SOLUTION.

-It would be completely self funded for university students, workers, and long stay tourists.
+** It would be completely self funded by participants including university students, business travellers, workers, families, and long stay tourists.

 ** Many of the larger ships have 500 – 600 balcony cabins spread over 4-5 decks.
 To ensure true separation it may be necessary to only use every 2nd cabin or else construct divider shields between each balcony.

-It seems that the current New Zealand government is philosophically opposed to using cruise ships without considering their benefits and overcoming any perceived weaknesses.
-It is imperative we start to rebuild our economy without endangering our Covid free status.
+It seems that the current New Zealand government is philosophically, and irrationally, opposed to using cruise ships without considering their benefits and overcoming any perceived weaknesses.
+It is imperative we start to rebuild our economy without endangering our Covid status.